Track Taters Log Ego Fill Oesophagus: a squib

 lay bare the most general features of our conceptual scheme with words.

 For ma wee hund, Taters Andronicus.
-May he wander at peace the streets of the City
+May he wander at peace the streets of the Shining

 First published as Track Taters, Log Ego, Fill Oesophagus 2009